 How to find a great niche for a mobile app?

 To sum it all up we can say that there is a wide range of apps in mobile stores, the quality of which is improving constantly.
 Google Play and App Store ensure that only useful and high-quality applications that meet their guidelines are available for download.
 Nevertheless, there always will be a successful and profitable niche waiting to be discovered.

 First of all, it’s a custom mobile app for your brand.
-Though websites are designed to be mobile friendly, user experience in real applications is much more intuitive and comfortable, plus customer loyalty in-app programs can really boost your sales.
-Embedding banking system in an app may also enhance the customers experience the way it did in the famous coffee shop.
+Though websites are designed to be mobile-friendly, user experience in real applications is much more intuitive and comfortable, plus customer loyalty in-app programs can really boost your sales.
+Embedding the banking system in an app may also enhance the customers` experience the way it did in the famous coffee shop.

-And finally, we shouldn’t forget about game’s part in the application market, through developing a truly high-quality game has never been cheap and may break a bank.
+And finally, we shouldn’t forget about the game’s part in the application market, developing a truly high-quality game has never been cheap and may break a bank.

 If you want to be among those who make money on apps and have a project in mind you would probably wonder how much will it cost to build an app that will actually bring profit and break into the app market.

 Well, it depends on such factors as how complex your app will be, the functionality it should have, how big the development team you want to be, and how fast you want your app to be in the stores ready for download.
 The cost may also vary from one region to another.
 The cheapest geographical area for your future app to be developed is considered to be Asia but the final product may lack quality.
 On the contrary, you may be charged 15 times more if your app is being created in Silicon Valley but it may cost you a fortune.
 The best price and quality ratio is considered to be found in Europe with its large pool of IT talents and reasonable prices.